 target genes can be estimated through rotation gene-set tests.
 In particular,

-a fast approximation to rotation gene-set testing called fry
+a fast approximation to rotation gene-set testing called fry, implemented

 of miRNAs on the expression changes of their target genes.